Due to Covid-19 All face-to-face classroom training will take place in virtual classrooms with their Trainers using Zoom, until further notice!

 Typical responsibilities may include preparing tax returns, maintaining accounting and control systems, recording and compiling summaries of financial transactions for reporting and management and business performance purposes.

-Students may be able to study the Australian FNS60217 Advanced Diploma of Accounting Qualification, as well as other Advanced Diploma qualifications.
+Students who complete FNS50217 Diploma of Accounting may be able to study the Australian FNS60217 Advanced Diploma of Accounting Qualification, as well as other Advanced Diploma qualifications.

 Please refer to Pathway & Articulation arrangements on our website.